dasmatiRice/URL-Shortener/README.md

 - **Java 21** installed
 - **Maven 3.8+** installed
 - **MongoDB** installed and running locally (default port `27017`)
+- API Key for Gemini must be set as environment variable if you choose to use Gemini
 - A stable internet connection to resolve Maven dependencies

 ---